 REU Fellowship students work on projects in an MDI Biological Laboratory research laboratory, with the mentorship of residential or visiting faculty and their laboratory staff.
 Mentor Research Project Descriptions

 Online applications require the uploading of student-copy transcripts with fall semester grades, a resume/CV, and answers to several essay questions.
 Two faculty references are required, which are requested through the online application form.
-The online application system now allows starting, “saving for later,” logging out, and logging back in to continue editing and augmenting information.

 Decision notification letters are sent to applicants in late March/early April.